jvoliveira/Volumetric-Medical-Imaging-2025/readme.md

-# Towards Trustworthy AI in 3D Medical Imaging: A Deep Learning Perspective
+# Strategies for Deep Learning in Volumetric Medical Imaging: A Survey

-> This repository gathers the base content used in the tutorial **Towards Trustworthy AI in 3D Medical Imaging: A Deep Learning Perspective**.
+> This repository gathers the base content used in the tutorial "**Strategies for Deep Learning in Volumetric Medical Imaging: A Survey**".

 ## Paper
 This survey aims to review the main advances in the application of DL to three-dimensional medical data, with an emphasis on the inherent challenges of this domain and emerging strategies to overcome these limitations.